ExtremeNetworksSA/XIQ_Examples/v2_Postman/Enable APIs for External Users/README.md

 on the top right select the XIQ Environment and click edit.
 Under the Current Value, replace username and password with the local admin credentials.

-Switch over to the collections and run the Enable API for External Users
+Switch over to the collections and run the XIQ-Grant External Users API access collection